Some of our information has moved to NT.GOV.AU

 The Roper Gulf Regional Council is paving the road to success in Barunga, investing in new infrastructure that will help unlock the community’s economic potential.

-Last month the Council secured $280,000 from the Regional Economic Infrastructure Fund to construct a private access road for trucks entering Barunga, approximately 80 kilometers east of Katherine, to deliver freight to the community store.
+Last month the Council secured $280,000 from the Regional Economic Infrastructure Fund to construct a private access road for trucks entering Barunga, approximately 80 kilometres east of Katherine, to deliver freight to the community store.

 Heavy vehicle movements within the community have long been a cause for concern for locals.
 Currently truck drivers are required to navigate around pedestrians and vehicles before parking out outside the community store to unload goods.